nikkorn/mistreevous/README.md

 ```

 ### Selector
 This composite node will update each child node in sequence.
-It will fail if all of its children have failed and will succeed if any of its children succeed.
-This node will remain in the running state if one of its children is running.
+It will move to the `FAILED` state if all of its children have moved to the `FAILED` state and will move to the `SUCCEEDED` state if any of its children move to the `SUCCEEDED` state.
+This node will remain in the `RUNNING` state if one of its children is in the `RUNNING` state.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=selector)

 *MDSL*